Ronnie teaches a class at Performance Workshop before the Red Bull BC One

 © Carlo Cruz/Red Bull Content Pool

 Focus on one (or several) of the most basic elements of dance: shape, form, space, time, and energy.
-For form, you can focus on designing phrases and steps based on a specific form from nature, like an animal or landform.
-Use your stage space to showcase explosive energy and give certain aspects of your performance a punch of emotion that keeps your audience engaged.
+For form, dancers can focus on designing phrases and steps based on something from nature, like an animal or landform.
+Use a stage space to showcase explosive energy and give certain aspects of the performance a punch of emotion that keeps the audience engaged.

-If you're stuck trying to figure out how to start your dance, plan it out from the middle or from the end.
-Tell a story through your dance choreography and plan out the climatic elements before the small steps to help you flesh out where you want to go with your ideas.
-Once you've outlined the basic structure of your choreography, piece it together into an entire work.
+If someone is stuck trying to figure out how to start the dance, plan it out from the middle or from the end.
+Tell a story through your dance choreography and plan out the climatic elements before the small steps to help flesh out where to dance with certain ideas.
+Once the team has outlined the basic structure of the choreography, piece it together into an entire work.

 Dance in silence.
-It might seem like a crazy idea since you're choreographing the dance to a specific song.
-However, just letting your body move and flow with different tunes you imagine can help you step outside your comfort zone and incorporate challenging moves and dance steps that you might not have thought to pair with a song or score.
-When you discover something you like, pair it with other steps you've already developed and start fitting your moves to the music.
+It might seem like an outlandish idea since dancers typically choreograph to a specific song.
+However, just letting the body move and flow while imagining different tunes can help a dancer step outside their comfort zone.
+It’s a great way to incorporate challenging moves and dance steps that might not have been obvious to pair with a song or score.
+After discovering a move that works, try pairing it with other steps that are already developed and start fitting the moves to the music.

 Poppin C shows off his moves during a photoshoot in Lausanne